mybrudda/bookapp/README.md

 - 💬 **Commenting System**
   Users will be able to add comments to each book recommendation post.

-- 🖼 **Image Moderation**
-  Created posts will have image moderation to ensure content quality and safety.

 - 👤 **Profile Editing**
   Users will be able to edit their profile details such as username, bio, and profile picture.